The Weekly News

 Prayer Requests: Email your prayer requests to Mike Parnell by Friday evening and a list will be compiled for Sabbath morning's prayer time.

-Tuesday Night Meal & Study at the Friday Harbor Church begins at 6:00 PM.
-We are discussing the book "The Prodigal God" by Timothy Keller.
+Tuesday Night Meal & Prayer Time at the Friday Harbor Church begins at 6:00 PM.
+Afterwards we are watching Ty Gibson videos.
 Everyone welcome.

 Orcas Women's Bible Study each Wednesday at 4:00-5:30 PM in the OCS Cafe.